lee-aaron/otaku-recommender/README.md

 - threading - writing to database
 - numpy - required by surprise
 - pandas - data transform from database
-- surprise - generate recommendations
+- surprise - generate recommendations / switching to using keras and tensorflow
 - [Full Stack](full_stack.md) on Google Cloud Platform

 ## Planned Updates